apnadkarni/blt/doc/tree.rst

   Creates a trace for *node* on data field *fieldName*.  *Node* can refer to more than one node (for example, the tag **all**).
-If *node* is a tag, any node with that tag can possibly trigger a trace, invoking *cmdPrefix*.  *CmdPrefix* is TCL command prefix, typically a procedure name.
+If *node* is a tag, any node with that tag can possibly trigger a trace, invoking *cmdPrefix*.  *CmdPrefix* is a TCL command prefix, typically a procedure name.
 Whenever a trace is triggered, four arguments are appended to *cmdPrefix* before it is invoked: *treeName*, node ID, *fieldName* and, *ops*.
 Note that no nodes need have the field *fieldName*.
 A trace